yerass11/quanta-ios-task/README.md

 ## Install Dependencies:

-This project uses SDWebImageSwiftUI for loading and caching images.
+This project uses SDWebImage for loading and caching images.
 Ensure you have CocoaPods or Swift Package Manager set up to install this dependency.

 ## Build and Run: